-Our Preschool is an Early Childhood Education Centre.
-At Jack and Jill, each class type follows a routine suitable for that age group.
-Each day, different activities are set out to challenge a child to build their age appropriate skills and to achieve milestones in areas of: physical growth, cognitive development, emotional and social development, language development, and sensory and motor development.
+Each program follows a daily routine suitable for that age group.
+Each day, different activities are set out inside or outdoors, to challenge a child to build their age appropriate skills and to achieve milestones in areas of: physical growth, cognitive development, emotional and social development, language development, sensory and motor development.